 Most personal loans, on the other hand, will require only basic documentation to verify your identity and income.
 In addition, personal loan applicants typically receive a loan decision within days, as opposed to weeks.
-For borrowers on a tight timeline, such as this couple who had already signed a contractor and needed the funds immediately, a personal loan can be the perfect solution.
+For borrowers on a tight timeline, a personal loan can be the perfect solution.

 Personal loans don’t require equity in your home